KilledByAPixel/JSONCrush/README.md

 # Why?

-* To compress longish strings (<10K characters) so they can be shared and bookmarked easily.
+* To compress longish urls with JSON data (<10K characters) so they can be shared and bookmarked easily.
-* My main use case for this is [ZzArt](https://github.com/KilledByAPixel/ZzArt) to share json heavy links.

 # Example #1 (short string)